-Securing funding for natural resource management is becoming more competitive, with investment ranging between \$10.5m and \$17m over the last five years.
+Securing funding for natural resource management is becoming more competitive, with investment ranging between \$10.5M and \$17M over the last five years.
 The fluctuation in funding requires the Corangamite CMA to be flexible to deal with these changes.
 The projections for future years are consistent with the previous 5-year average.
+The Australian Government Regional Land Partnerships Program, Environment Restoration Fund and Fisheries Habitat Restoration Program will finish in June 2023.